DIYbiosphere/sphere/docs/about/organization.md

 The **Editors** work as content managers and are in charge of curating the database
 #### Coders
-All those endowed with programming skills to help the project with technical questions and issues
+All those endowed with programming skills to help the project with technical questions and issues The coders, is somewhat of the technical board, which is a group of experienced and active committers who steer technical choices.
+Their main concern is to maintain the quality and stability of the Django Web Framework.
 #### Diplomats
 Represent the contact person for each initiative